Chapter 17: Shenandoah II: Leadership and Survival

 of drops.
 On the way to their ambush site, B Company ambush patrol

-collided with a platoon sized force of sappers and guides.
-The fire
+collided with a platoon-sized force of sappers and guides.
+The firefight

-fight was short, but intense.
+was short, but intense.
 These enemy fighters were no novices.
-They
+They were

-were Triet's local hardened communist replacements for the one's killed
+Triet's local hardened communist replacements for those killed by the

-by the bombings on the 4th.
-This fresh supply of sapper guides were on
+bombings on the 4th.
+This fresh supply of sapper guides was on the way

-the way to positions around the perimeter, stringing fresh como wire as
+to positions around the perimeter, stringing fresh com wire as they

-they went, so they could talk to Triet as they guided NVA conscripts
+went, so they could talk to Triet as they guided NVA conscripts into

-into assault positions around B company's side of the NDP perimeter.
+assault positions around B company's side of the NDP perimeter.
+Needless

-Needless to say, any conscript who refused to comply would be
+to say, any conscript who refused to comply would be immediately shot.

-Triet gave the order, NVA conscripts would be double timed down ox cart
+and Triet gave the order, NVA conscripts would be double-timed down

-trails and herded by their guides into positions for a human wave
+ox-cart trails and herded by their guides into positions for a human

 Caudill's veteran ambush patrol, which meant there would be no one to

-guide Triet's cannon fodder into their final attack positions.
-Two men
+guide Triet's cannon fodder into their final attack positions on this

 it was time for Caudill to put himself into motion and check on his